Most Common Addictions by Dr. Dan Gallant

 Users suffer from confusion, anxiety, insomnia, violent and psychotic behavior, weight loss, severe dental problems also known as “meth mouth”, delusions, and skin sores from severe itching and hallucinations.
 Studies have also shown that Methamphetamine abuse has been directly linked to increased crime rates, child abuse and neglect, and unemployment.

-PCP, which is an abbreviation of phencyclidine, was originally used as an intravenous anesthetic.
+PCP, which is an abbreviation of Phencyclidine, was originally used as an intravenous anesthetic.
 The dissociative drug was discontinued, due to its extreme adverse effects.
 Dissociative drugs are hallucinogens that make the user feel disconnected from reality and can be extremely dangerous.

-Even in the short term, PCP has dangerous effects on the user, such as anxiety, paranoia, delusions, hallucinations, and difficulty in thinking.
+Even in the short term, the highly addictive PCP has dangerous effects on the user, such as anxiety, paranoia, delusions, hallucinations, and difficulty in thinking.
 Even in low doses, PCP can cause increased blood pressure and heart rate, numbness of hands and feet, and problems with movement and coordination.
 In higher doses, PCP can cause dangerously low blood pressure, breathing rate, and pulse; vomiting, blurred vision, loss of balance, violent behavior, seizures, coma, and death.

 The long-term effects of PCP can include anxiety, weight loss, memory loss, depression, and problems with thinking and speaking.
-Because of the disconnect from reality and loss of coordination, PCP is also often linked to personal injury and for some people PCP use can be lethal.
+Because of the disconnect from reality and loss of coordination, PCP is also often linked to personal injury and for some people, PCP use can be lethal.

-A common addiction, although a fairly controversial one in today’s social climate, is Marijuana.
+A common, although a fairly controversial one in today’s social climate, is Marijuana addiction.
 Supporters of Marijuana continue to fight to legalize the plant for medical and recreational uses.
 Arguing that Marijuana should not be illegal because it isn’t even a drug and has no negative side effects, unlike alcohol or heroin.
 With the controversy of the health benefits of medical Marijuana still up in the air, statistics show a large portion of the population using Marijuana for both medical and recreational purposes.
 Unfortunately, Federal laws still classify this as a schedule I drug even though numerous states like California, Washington, and Colorado have legalized the plant at a state level.